-Area of learning Specific features Communication Communication and language includes listening and attention, understanding and and language speaking.
+Area of Specific features learning Communication and language Communication and language includes listening and attention, understanding and speaking.
 Listening: Children have opportunities to develop their listening skills in planned and spontaneous interactions.
 They learn to listen in a variety of contexts such as one to one in conversation as well as in small and large groups.
 Speaking: Children are encouraged to speak in a variety of contexts.
 Understanding : Children develop understanding and thinking skills through adults using appropriate questions and offering children time to solve problems and try new ideas.
-Discrimination of the second Children are given instructions to follow in all areas of the nursery.
-Physical The EYFS describe physical development in two sections, Health and self-care and Development Moving and handling.
+Children are given instructions to follow in all areas of the nursery.
+Physical Development The EYFS describe physical development in two sections, Health and self- care and Moving and handling.
 Physical development helps children to coordinate different parts of their body to provide opportunities to develop spatial awareness and to develop muscle tone and strength.
-It helps children develop an awareness of physical hygiene and healthy lifestyles including hand washing, blowing noses and the importance of eating healthy food.
+It helps children develop an awarenss of physical hygiene and healthy lifestyles including hand washing, blowing noses and the importance of eating healthy food.
 Physical development focuses on the development of both gross and fine motor skills.
 Fine motor skills include: cutting, drawing, writing, sewing, threading, pouring, using cutlery.
-Gross motor skills include: jumping, running, balancing, crawling, throwing, climbing, digging, pulling, carrying, sitting still, moving safely, changing direction.
-Personal, social DCED is about shildren learning to develop their relationshing with adults and shildren and emotional PSED is about children learning to develop their relationships with adults and children.
+Gross motor skills include :jumping, running, balancing, crawling, throwing, climbing, digging, pulling, carrying, sitting still, moving safely, changing direction.
+Personal, social and emotional PSED is about children learning to develop their relationships with adults and children.
 They develop positive attitudes towards others and themselves.
-It encompasses values development such as honesty, fairness, respect and empathy.
-It includes learning how to deal with development emotions and developing positive behaviour.
+It encompasses values such as honesty, fairness, respect and development empathy.
+It includes learning how to deal with emotions and developing positive behaviour.
 The EYFS encompasses managing feelings and behaviour, self-confidence and self-awareness and making relationships.
 Literacy Literacy covers reading and writing.
-Children have many opportunities to be immersed 1 in stories and books including being read to, looking at books themselves and with their friends.
+Children have many opportunities to be immersed in stories and books including being read to, looking at books themselves and with their friends.
 Writing opportunities should exist throughout the setting and children have opportunities to write and draw indoors and out.
 Mathematics The EYFS divides the teaching of mathematics into Numbers, Shape and Space and Measures.
 Children learn to seek patterns, make connections and recognise mathematical relationships through hands-on exposure to mathematical concepts.
-Children will learn concepts through a variety of planned and freely chosen activities such as learning number rhymes and songs, seeing numbers and shapes in the Lindorotonding environment, solving problems, playing with mathematical toys such as puzzles.
+Children will learn concepts through a variety of planned and freely chosen activities such as learning number rhymes and songs, seeing numbers and shapes in the environment, solving problems, playing with mathematical toys such as puzzles.
 Understanding the world This area covers the topics people and communities, the world and technology.
-This area encourages children to learn about themselves, their home and family and the u ie woliu wider world around them.
-Children explore the local environment through visits and learn about the wider world through looking at books, photographs, artifacts and natural objects.
-Children develop IT skills through a variety of tools such as computers, digital cameras, remote control toys, CD players and other programmable and technological toys.
-Expressive arts This area of learning focuses on the development of children's imaginations, their and design ability to respond to what they see, hear, smell, touch and feel, and to express and represent their ideas and feelings in creative and original ways.
-The topic is divided into two sections of "exploring and using media and materials" and "being imaginative".
+This area encourages children o learn about themselves, their home and family and the wider world around them.
+Children explore the local environment through visits and learn about the wider world through looking at books, photographs, artifacts and natural objects.Children develop IT skills though a variety of tools such as computers, digital cameras, remote control toys, CD players and other programmable and technological toys.
+Expressive arts and design This area of learning focuses on the development of children's imaginations, their ability to respond to what they see, hear, smell, touch and feel, and to express and represent their ideas and feelings in creative and original ways.
+The topic is divided into two sections of exploring and using media and materials and Being imaginative.
 These cover the areas of Visual Art, Music, Dance/Movement and Imaginative and role play.
-Children are offered daily opportunities to focus on these areas.
+Children are offered daily opportunities